 Queen Elizabeth II is the world's longest-reigning living monarch since the death of Thailand's King Bhumibol Adulyadej last year.

 She has had 13 British prime ministers serve during her reign, from Winston Churchill to Theresa May.

 She has met 12 U.S. presidents, from Herbert Hoover (after he left office) to Barack Obama, more than a quarter of all the U.S. presidents since Independence.
-She is due to host President Donald Trump for a state visit later this year.
+She is due to host President Donald Trump for a state visit in October.

 She has four children, eight grandchildren and five great-grandchildren.

 332 official engagements in 2016

 She has cut back on her official duties in the last few years, but Elizabeth still conducted 332 official engagements in 2016.